dSalazar10/App-Udagram/Image_Filter_Server/README.md

 * Clone the repo
 ![](./tutorial/L2-2.png)
-* Open the RestAPI_Server folder in Visual Studio Code
+* Open the Image_Filter_Server folder in Visual Studio Code
 ![](./tutorial/L2-3.png)
 * Open a new terminal in Visual Studio Code
 * To install the project’s dependencies, type in `npm i` and press enter